kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 updated with the --force flag.
 Rolling update drains and validates the cluster by default.
 A cluster is deemed validated when all required nodes are running and all pods with a critical priority are operational.

+If the cluster is in a broken state and cannot be validated, rolling-update will get stuck and eventually fail; you can force the update to proceed with the --cloudonly flag, which will skip validation.

 Note: terraform users will need to run all of the following commands from the same directory `kops update cluster --target=terraform` then `terraform plan` then `terraform apply` prior to running `kops rolling-update cluster`.